Grief is a dance in uncomfortable shoes

 This got me thinking about death and life and life after death; and the difficulty each person has moving on.
 I move on, from one patient to the next; one mother, one father, one sister, one brother… and so many deaths I can’t even count them any more.
 But I don’t forget.
 I too grieve; sometimes I grieve for the patient, sometimes for the people left behind, and sometimes I am reminded of my own personal losses that I have tucked deep inside until I remember again.
 Sometimes I cry, sometimes I smile, sometimes I am just grateful for the memories and that I can still remember them.

 I think that is what grief is, at least for me.
-It is the reminder of someone we loved and lost.
-It is the memories we had, and the fact that we will not be able to make any more.
+It is the reminder of someone we love and had to say goodbye to, and the memories we had, and the fact that we will not be able to make any more.
 If you have read my book or my previous blogs, you have heard me say this before; I have a favorite quote: “My memories say hello, they ask about you all the time”.
 That is what grief is to me.
 It is missing the person I made so many memories with; from my parents, to my sister, to the many friends I have lost… I miss making memories with them.
 But again, I am so thankful I can remember.

 I think moving forward I will continue to live a life of memory making.
 For my families, at their deepest time of loss, I will encourage them to remember and to move through their grief with whatever emotion comes their way.
 Some days will bring laughter, some days will bring tears, and some days will bring anger because they are no longer here but hopefully each day we will be reminded of the love we once had, the memories we made and the truly beautiful impact they had on our life.